 Why does your church need to create and distribute a questionnaire for church growth?

 Ministries must understand the needs and wants of their members to improve retention.
-They must also understand new visitors to grow their flock.
+They must also understand how to attract new visitors to grow their flock.

-Understanding the thoughts of these groups is doubly important because church membership across the country is changing.
-Church membership has dropped drastically in the last two decades.
-In fact, less than half of Americans belonged to a church in 2020.
+Understanding the thoughts of these groups is doubly vital because church membership across the country is undergoing significant changes.
+Church membership has declined significantly over the last two decades.
+A Gallup report reveals that less than half of Americans belonged to a church in 2020.

 This stat may make the prospect of growing a church seem daunting.
 Luckily, there are practical steps you can take to assess church growth.